m7yash/ImageClassification/README.md

 ## Overview

 This project contains code for training and evaluating neural networks on the CIFAR-10 dataset for image classification.
-The project demonstrates both logistic regression (a linear model) and more complex architectures using ReLU and Conv2D layers.
+The project demonstrates both a linear model and more complex architectures using ReLU and Conv2D layers.

 ## Features